sfproductlabs/tracker/README.md

 ```
 * Test key (outside of LetsEncrypt)
 ```
+# You can also use the helper genkey.sh
 openssl ecparam -genkey -name secp384r1 -out server.key openssl req -new -x509 -sha256 -key server.key -out server.crt -days 3650
 ```